 More technically, F-theory is what results when KK-compactifying M-theory on an elliptic fibration (which yields type IIA superstring theory compactified on a circle-fiber bundle) followed by T-duality with respect to one of the two cycles of the elliptic fiber.
 The result is (uncompactified) type IIB superstring theory with axio-dilaton given by the moduli of the original elliptic fibration, see below.

-Or rather, this is type IIB string theory with some non-perturbative effects included.
+Or rather, this is type IIB string theory with some non-perturbative effects included, reducing to perturbative string theory in the Sen limit.
 With a full description of M-theory available also F-theory should be a full non-perturbative description of type IIB string theory, but absent that it is some kind of approximation.
 For instance while the modular structure group of the elliptic fibration in principle encodes (necessarily non-perturbative) S-duality effects, it is presently not actually known in full detail how this affects the full theory, notably the proper charge quantization law of the 3-form fluxes, see at S-duality – Cohomological nature of the fields under S-duality for more on that.

 The following line of argument shows why first compactifying M-theory on a torus to get type IIA on a circle and then T-dualizing that circle to get type IIB indeed only depends on the shape of the torus, but not on its other geometry.